 Booting into the Recovery Maintenance Mode may take a few tries, since the buttons can be a bit finicky.

-Also, different Nintendo Switch versions and updates have made some versions a bit tricky when to release the buttons.
+Also, different Nintendo Switch versions and updates have made some versions a bit sensitive when to release the buttons.

-A units options can also be slightly different, so be sure to read any on-screen warnings not to lose any data.
+The units options can also be slightly different, so be sure to read any on-screen warnings as to not lose any data.